melissamonk-NOAA/CCFRP/CCRFP_available_data_for_assessments.md

 other regions ().
 The COVID-19 pandemic also affect the survey effort, but all partners were able to conduct sampling in 2000 and 2001.

-Tables of the number of positive drops of a species by university partner, inside and outside the MPA

-The number of otoliths collected by university partner and year

 ![(\#fig:fig-mpa-map)Map of the State Marine Reserves (SMRs) monitored by the CCFRP program.](MPA_map.pdf)